idontwannarock/idontwannarock/README.md

 ---

 - 🌱 I’m currently learning everything
-- 🥅 2022 Goals: Contribute more to Open Source projects
+- 🥅 2023 Goals: Contribute more to Open Source projects and try to complete Waterball Design Pattern curriculum.

 ---